servicemeshinterface/smi-spec/traffic-split.md

 ## Workflow

-An example workflow, given existing:
+In this example workflow, the user has previously created the following
+resources:

 * Deployment named `foobar-v1`, with labels: `app: foobar` and `version: v1`.
 * Service named `foobar`, with a selector of `app: foobar`.
 * Service named `foobar-v1`, with selectors: `app:foobar` and `version: v1`.
 * Clients use the FQDN of `foobar` to communicate.

-For updating an application to a new version:
+In order to update an application, the user will perform the following actions:

 * Create a new deployment named `foobar-v2`, with labels: `app: foobar`, `version: v2`.